 Desktop License Usage

 Note: This view is only available to server administrators.
+To access server views on multi-site deployments, click the site menu and select Manage All Sites.
 For information about how to navigate to administrative views, see Administrative Views .

 The Desktop License Usage view lets server administrators see usage data for Tableau Desktop licenses in your organization.
 This can help you manage licenses efficiently and determine if you need more or fewer licenses.
 This view can help you answer the following questions:

 - Who is using a Tableau Desktop license in my enterprise?

 - Have any licenses been shared or transferred?

 - Is any license being used on a computer where it should not be?